agneszhrn/Data-Science-Job-Analysis/README.md

 Observation:
 - In 2022, the top 10 popular data science jobs are shown on the chart and the most popular is Data Engineer.
+- Data Scientist, Data Engineer, Data Analyst are the top 3 most popular jobs based on the data.

 ### Analysis 3: How does the remote-ratio vary from year 2020 -2022?
 ![image](https://user-images.githubusercontent.com/67780196/179528792-8b928ab2-279b-41a0-a764-61654bd6fa93.png)